gulam101/Python-Tutorial-1/README.md

 ![IMG001](https://user-images.githubusercontent.com/45819118/71121604-abf68800-21d6-11ea-8f19-d8dbb052546b.PNG)

-With a comment you can comment large pieces of code or explain what code does.
-It make it easy to understand and it is different from C#.
+With a comment you can remove some code without the compiler executing the code.
+Large pieces of code can also summarised by using comments.
+Comments simply explain what code does.
+It makes it easy to understand and it is different from C#.

 In Python you can have Single-line and Multi-line comments.